- Horse racing (1929), Greyhound Racing (1957), Racinos (2005), Lottery (2009)

 - Poker: Yes

 - Craps/Roulette: Yes

 - Lottery: Yes

 Greyhound racing is the oldest form of legalized gambling in Arkansas.
 The state’s two tracks were permitted to offer slots, video poker, and table games that require skill in 2005.
 Games of chance were legalized in 2012.
-This includes craps, roulette, and keno.
+This includes craps, roulette, and real money keno.
 Video versions of these games were already available on the racino floors of Oaklawn and Southland.

 Poker rooms at the state’s two racinos offer electronic tables distributed by PokerTek.
 These are known as PokerPro machines.
 This means there is no dealer.
 The cards are dealt by a machine.
 This gives players more hands per hour and saves on tips.
 There are two casinos in Arkansas, Oaklawn and Southland offer simulcast betting on horses and greyhounds.
 They also offer regular casino games like blackjack, roulette, and many different slot machines.

 The Arkansas Lottery was created in 2008.
 Interstate lotto tickets are sold, as well as standard scratch-offs that are similar to pull-tabs.